Samia-Abdella/bookish-octo-umbrella/README.md

 ### Connection Arrows

 Users can connect the components on the canvas with arrows.
 The arrows are represented as lines with an arrowhead at each end.

+### Deleting Arrows and Nodes

+Users can delete the components and connecting arrows by selecting them and using the backspace key.

 ## How it Works